goatcorp/faq/plugin_submission.md

 # The plugin approval process
-In this article, we want to talk a little bit about how we decide what plugins can be merged into the official repo, and how we make sure that what goes in is safe for us and for you.
-It's important to know that none of what is described in this post applies to third-party repos - we can only do this for developers that officially submit their plugin.
+This article is about how it is decided what plugins can be merged into the official repository, and how we make sure that what goes in is safe for you and for us.
+It's important to know that none of what is described in this post applies to custom repositories - we can only do this for developers that officially submit their plugin.

 ## The technical details
 At the start, we should go a little bit into how our submission process for plugins in the official repo works.
 This is a bit simplified, but it's the basis upon which the approval process is built on.